 The holidays can be stressful for everyone.
 This is especially true for families with a member suffering from hearing loss.
 Awkward pauses, frequent repeating, and “what?” are constant struggles these families face that deters communication.
 If your loved one hasn’t gotten hearing aids, there are some simple steps you can take this year that will reduce these problems your family is having during conversations:

 Lower noise in the house if possible.
-Turn down the music and television a notch from where you normally would.
+Turn down the music and television a notch from where you usually would.
 This helps the follow conversations more easily.

-Face while you’re talking.
-Body language and facial expressions are important in communication and it’s important to give your loved one these social cues.
+Face them while you’re talking.
+Body language and facial expressions are important in communication, and it’s important to give your loved one these social cues.
 Positioning yourself to be seen helps them (or yourself) from communicating.
-This also helps with lip reading, for those with severe hearing loss.
+This also helps with lip reading, for those with a severe hearing loss.

 Have your loved one sit at the end of the table so they can see everyone.
 These are all great ways to open up your communication.
 But what everyone should do they have a loved one with hearing loss is to encourage them to get their hearing tested.
 These are the golden years of your loved one’s life and they should be enjoying it, not fretting about their hearing or forcing everyone else to be their personal hearing aid.